JunoChurchofChrist/JunoWebsite/README.md

 ## Juno Church Of Christ Website Redesign

-A redesign of the Juno Church of Christ's Website useing next.js
+A redesign of the Juno Church of Christ's Website using next.js

 ## Branch Naming Convention